-There are no deadlines for requesting accommodations.
+There is no deadline by which students must apply for accommodations.
 Students may begin the process of applying for accommodations at any point during their time at RIT, though we encourage students to reach out to us about their access needs as soon as possible.
-The only exception for accommodation deadlines is for housing-related accommodation requests.
-Typically, the housing-related accommodation request deadline is in early May, after which all housing accommodations will stipulate they are approved “pending availability.”
+The only exception for accommodation deadlines is for housing-related requests.
+Typically, the deadline to apply for housing-related accommodations is in early May, after which all housing accommodations will stipulate they are approved “pending availability.”
 Any housing accommodation requests made in the spring term will also be pending availability.

 To register with the Disability Services Office, you must first complete our application form.
 This form asks for basic demographic information, as well as information about the nature of a student’s disability and any previously utilized accommodations, if applicable.
 Whenever possible, this form should be completed directly by the student in their own words.